Émilie du Châtelet: Early life

-Émilie du Châtelet was born on 17 December 1706 in Paris, the only girl amongst six children.
-Three brothers lived to adulthood: René-Alexandre (b.
-1698), Charles-Auguste (b.
-1701), and Elisabeth-Théodore (b.
-1710).
+Émilie du Châtelet was born on 17 December 1706 in Paris, the only daughter amongst six children.
+Three brothers lived to adulthood: René-Alexandre Le Tonnelier de Breteuil (1698–1720), Charles-Auguste Le Tonnelier de Breteuil (1701–1731) and abbot Elisabeth-Théodore Le Tonnelier de Breteuil (1710–1781).
 Her eldest brother, René-Alexandre, died in 1720, and the next brother, Charles-Auguste, died in 1731.
 However, her younger brother, Elisabeth-Théodore, lived to a successful old age, becoming an abbot and eventually a bishop.
 Two other brothers died very young.
-Du Châtelet also had a half-sister, Michelle, who was born of her father and Anne Bellinzani, an intelligent woman who was interested in astronomy and married to an important Parisian official.
+Du Châtelet also had a half-sister, Michelle, born in 1686, of her father and Anne Bellinzani, an intelligent woman who was interested in astronomy and married to an important Parisian official.

-Her father was Louis Nicolas le Tonnelier de Breteuil, a member of the lesser nobility.
-At the time of Du Châtelet's birth, her father held the position of the Principal Secretary and Introducer of Ambassadors to King Louis XIV.
+Her father was Louis Nicolas le Tonnelier de Breteuil (1648–1728), a member of the lesser nobility.
+At the time of du Châtelet's birth, her father held the position of the Principal Secretary and Introducer of Ambassadors to King Louis XIV.
 He held a weekly salon on Thursdays, to which well-respected writers and scientists were invited.
-Her mother was Gabrielle Anne de Froullay, Baronne de Breteuil.
+Her mother was Gabrielle Anne de Froulay (1670–1740), Baronne de Breteuil and daughter of soldier Charles de Froulay (1601–1671).
+Her paternal grandfather was administrator Louis Le Tonnelier de Breteuil (1609–1685).
+Her paternal uncle was cleric Claude Le Tonnelier de Breteuil (1644–1698).
+Among her cousins was nobleman François Victor Le Tonnelier de Breteuil (1686–1743), son of her uncle François Le Tonnelier de Breteuil (1638–1705).
+Among her nephews was aristocrat, diplomat and statesman Louis Auguste Le Tonnelier de Breteuil (1730–1807).